decoded4620/argumints/README.md

 ```
 #### .keyValue(key=undefined)
 Returns the value stored under `key` in the keyStore.
-The Key Store is populated using the format `key=value` when passing in arguments. you can also specify files, i.e. `key=@test.txt`
+The Key Store is populated using the format `key=value` when passing in arguments. you can also specify files, i.e. `key=@test/test.txt`
 If no `key` is specified, a copy of the entire keyStore is returned for your inspection.

 ```js